 The Housing Opportunities for Persons with AIDS (HOPWA) program also provides emergency financial assistance to eligible clients in the form of rent and utility payments as well as food.

 Under the Emergency Assistance department, the Agency administers the JEA Neighbor to Neighbor Program which provides limited financial assistance for the elderly, disabled and poor residents in the JEA service area who are at risk of having their utilities shut off.
-The Agency also administers the Donna Foundation fund, which provides emergency financial assistance to individuals on the First Coast who are living with breast cancer.

 Basic eligibility requirements for emergency financial assistance include:

 In addition, one or more of the following criteria listed below must have occurred:

 Emergency financial assistance is limited to residents of Duval, Clay, Baker and Nassau Counties.
 Other restrictions may apply.

 For information about emergency financial assistance, please call United Way by dialing 2-1-1 or (904)632-0600.

 Since August 2012, the Catholic Charities Workforce Development Program has helped hundreds of low-income unemployed or underemployed adults find work.
 Clients work with professional and compassionate staff who provide one-on-one assistance, job readiness training, creation of individual work plans, job referrals, and supportive services for a period of four months through the job search process.
 Partnerships with local agencies, educational institutions, and employers allow staff to provide a full array of employment services.
 Please call 904-900-7943 Ext.
 1204 for more information.